I am indebted to The Chief who inspired this conversation.

 it.

-If what I do ie whatever I do results in an expanded sense
+If what I do ie whatever I do will result in an expanded

-of presence of Self then I'll do it.
-That's what's likely
+sense of presence of Self, then I'll do it.
+That's what's likely to

-to work broadly across all impact zones in my life and for all people
+broadly across all impact zones in my life and for all people in all

-in all impact zones in my life.
-If what I do ie whatever
+impact zones in my life.
+If what I do ie whatever I do

-If what I speak ie whatever I speak results in an expanded
+If what I speak ie whatever I speak will result in an

-sense of presence of Self then I'll speak it.
-That's
+expanded sense of presence of Self, then I'll speak it.
+That's what's

-whatever I speak results in a diminished sense of
+speak will result in a diminished sense of presence of Self, then I'll

-whatever it is which results in an expanded sense of presence of Self,
+which will result in an expanded sense of presence of Self, in

-in actuality the litmus test for any choice is whatever it
+actuality the litmus test for any choice is whatever it is which

 Zen,